hikaruya8/Papers/README.md

 # Papers
-note of papers which I read
+Papers which I read, mainly about NLP.